Copyright © 2001-25 Prem Kamble

 I envision a future where we have scientific means to retrieve our subconscious rule book, read the rules we wrote as children, re-analyze with our adult brain, and rewrite the rule book with corrected, more rational rules.

-But why aim low?
 My optimistic mind envisions a much more advanced future.
 Why allow the rule book to become populated with illogical rules in the first place?
 Why let it get buried in our subconscious mind, only to be uncovered with difficulty later to rewrite the rules?
-With advanced scientific techniques, can we develop methods to prevent illogical rules from entering the rule book during our childhood?
-If we stop illogical rules from getting into the rule book, we eliminate the need to correct it later!
-This forward-looking approach could revolutionize how we understand and manage our subconscious mind, leading to a more harmonious and fulfilling existence.
-We will create a world where our subconscious rules align with our conscious desires and goals!
+With advanced scientific techniques, can we envision a future where we can prevent illogical rules from entering the rule book during our childhood?

-Copyright © 2001-24 Prem Kamble
+Copyright © 2001-25 Prem Kamble

 Go Top